 If you want to go deep into the Clough story, and see why it holds such power over Forest, here’s a documentary that I found revealing and entertaining:

-Over the 24 years since The Man left, Forest have had 18 managers, bounced around between the top two leagues, mostly settled into the Championship, and won exactly nothing.
+Over the 28 years since The Man left, Forest have had 35 managers (counting repeats and interims), bounced around between the top two leagues, mostly settled into the Championship, and won exactly nothing.
 Fans gather each week in the Brian Clough Stand, where his face adorns a banner over unsold seats in the corner, and they seem to (barely) cling to a hope that is tempered by the reality of how poorly run the club has become.
 Or maybe how much money, which they lack, now dictates success.
-Watching their rivals Leicester dance around with the trophy, and seeing Bournemouth, Huddersfield Town and Burnley in the Premier League, must be a tough pill to swallow.
+Watching their rivals Leicester dance around with the trophy, and seeing Bournemouth, Huddersfield Town and Burnley in the Premier League at various times, must be a tough pill to swallow.

 Immediately across the river I saw a centuries-old (but hugely refurbished) pub, the Trent Bridge Inn, with several others nearby, and a lovely walk along the river behind the stadium’s Trent End.